sunluelectric/project-raspi-firealarm/README.md

 ---

-In this project, a __Raspberry Pi based IoT device__ is developed to __detect unattended cooktops with fire in a kitchen__.
-A PiCamera is used to continuously capture images in a kitchen, and the images are piped to TensorFlow Lite for human and fire detection.
-In the case unattended cooktops with fire are detected, an alarm is raised and messaged remotely to a cloud infrastructure.
+In this project, a __Raspberry Pi based IoT device__ is developed to __detect unattended gas cooktops with fire in a kitchen__.
+The IoT device uses PiCamera to continuously capture images in a kitchen, and the images are piped to TensorFlow Lite for object detection for human and fire.
+In the case unattended fire is detected, an alarm is raised and messaged to the user through a cloud infrastructure.

 The key work packages included in this project are:

-1. Kitchen image capturing and pre-processing (for training ANN in the next step)
+1. Kitchen images capturing and processing
+1. Images labeling
 1. ANN training
-1. Real-time image processing for unattended cooktops with fire detection
+1. Human and fire detection on IoT device
-1. Remote alarm
+1. Alarms messaging

-Notice that due to the computational power limitation, the ANN training will be carried out on a separate server.
-Regardless, the program for building and training the ANN model is still included in the project folder.
+Notice that the images labeling and the ANN training will be carried out on separate servers.
+Regardless, the details of these work packages, including the software used for images labeling and the program for building and training the ANN model are introduced in this project folder.

-__Python 3.9__ is used to develop the majority part of this project. __TensorFlow__ and __TensorFlow Lite__ are the main machine learning engine used for image processing and ANN training.
+__Python 3.9__ is used to develop the majority part of this project. __TensorFlow__ and __TensorFlow Lite__ are the main machine learning engines used for ANN training and real-time object detection.

 Git is used to manage and oversee the project development.
-A development log is given in the later part of this document.
+Development and testing logs are given in the later part of this document.

 ---